gazorby/fish-abbreviation-tips/README.md

 Configuration is done through environment variables.

-To avoid spamming your `config.fish`, you can set environment variables using `set -U` once, to make them persistent across restarts and share them across fish's instances
+To avoid spamming your `config.fish`, you can set environment variables using `set -U` once to make them persistent across restarts and share them across fish's instances.

 ### Default configuration